FinOps-Open-Cost-and-Usage-Spec/foundation/contributing.md

 **2.4.
 Issue Closure**

-The Issues can be closed Editors or Maintainers.
+Issues can be closed by Editors or Maintainers.
 Issues linked to a merged PR will closed automatically.

 **2.5.
 Minor corrections**